GRACE lab

 The GRACE approach has two pillars:

-• Risk-aware reserves are pre-calculated for a partition of the system’s conditions and updated as feasible and necessary.
-This creates libraries of risk-aware reserves.
+- Risk-aware reserves are pre-calculated for a partition of the system’s conditions and updated as feasible and necessary, creating libraries of risk-aware reserves.

-• Final schedules are obtained after adjusting all units’ commitment by considering current uncertainty on the system’s conditions and updated assets’ risk.
+- After adjusting all units’ commitments, final schedules are obtained by considering current uncertainty regarding the system’s conditions and updated assets’ risk.

 See a description of GRACE’s five components